philsturgeon/phil.tech/src/content/deploying-with-git-flow-tags-and-circleci.md

 author: [Phil]
 title: Deploying with Git-Flow, Tags and CircleCI
 date: 2015-11-20 23:53:00+00:00
 # TODO: no tag?
-Check with Phil
 tags: []
+disqus_identifier: deploying-with-git-flow-tags-and-circleci
+alias_1: 2015/11/20/deploying-with-git-flow-tags-and-circleci/
 ---

 Want an integrated deployment process that sends tags off to the right environment (QA or Production) automatically as soon as they're pushed to Git?
 Read on!